Jennievon/draggable-shapes/README.md

 - This project is built with Next.js, a React framework for server-side rendering and static site generation.
 - The application uses TypeScript for type checking and improved developer experience.
-- Drag and drop functionality is implemented using the `react-dnd` library.
+- HTML drag and drop attributes (draggable, ondragstart, ondragend, ondragover, ondrop) are used for implementing drag and drop functionality.
 - Intersection Observer API is used to calculate the visible area of the red box based on the overlapping blue boxes.
-- The project includes reusable components such as `Shape` and a custom hook `useDraggableShapes` for managing the drag and drop behavior.
+- The project includes reusable components such as `Shape` and a custom hook `useDraggableShapes` for managing the drag and drop behaviour.
 - The codebase is structured in a modular manner, with separate files for components, hooks, and types.
 - The project leverages the features and benefits of Next.js, such as server-side rendering and automatic code splitting.
 - The project can be customized and extended further to meet specific requirements.